 Loved throughout the world, celebrated in the 2012 Olympic Opening Ceremony and now with a star studded remake due for release in 2019, what could be a better fit for a Tommy’s cheer point than a celebration of the London’s most famous nanny, Mary Poppins?!

 Once again The British Heart Foundation will have their red route master bus (honouring London’s iconic red landmarks) in position but this year The British Heart Foundation will also be celebrating the first modern flyover in London (Holborn Viaduct) and recreating the royal procession that took place at its opening.

-Prostate Cancer UK raised a glass to runners and championed London’s old and hidden pubs.
-Taking spectators on 15th century journey the dress code was bow ties, top hats and Houppelandes!
+Prostate Cancer UK will be raising a glass to runners as they champion London’s old and hidden pubs.
+Taking spectators on 15th century journey the dress code will be bow ties, top hats and Houppelandes!

 The Alzheimer’s Society will be celebrating one of the nation’s favourite games, Monopoly.
 Expect to be cheered on by Uncle Pennybags and perhaps even showered by pound notes as they celebrate the game that is synonymous with London.

 Will be celebrating the Capital of Cool…London in the swinging sixties!
 The Mind cheerpoint will give ‘Satisfaction’ to all the ‘Heroes’ who have come ‘Downtown’ to ‘Keep on Running’.
 They’ll make sure they ‘Shout’ to get everyone to the finish line!

 The Guide Dogs cheer point will surprise runners with a burst of sensory experiences!
 There’ll be music, explosions of colour and fragrant smells along with high fives from some special friends of the charity.

 Great Ormond Street Hospital Children’s Charity